onebytegone/banknote-client/DOCS.md

     A collection of Statement's.
 Used to represent a grouping of data such as the yearly summary of income by source per month.

+    A `StatementCollection` is used for representing a set of +1 dimensional data. `Statement` adds this additional dimension of information.

   * `Statement`